DemmyDemon/demmylock/README.md

 This documentation *assumes* you know the basics of editing `.lua` and `.json` files.
 The syntax of such files is not explained here, but you might be able to guess what to do based on the examples.
 Your server will not explode from you experimenting a little, but you do run the risk of *breaking the locks*, meaning all locked doors *stay frozen in place* and all unlocked doors *are open to everyone*.
 It is highly recommended to play around with this on your test server before actually using it in production.

+## Limitations

+Right now, only 20 doors can be loaded at a time, even if they are in different defined "areas" in demmylock.
+This is being looked into, and will likely be overcome soon.

 ## Support

 Absolutely no support what so ever is given for this resource.
 If you have an issue with it you are invited to create an issue here on GitHub, but there are absolutely no guarantees that I will do anything about it.
 "How do I..." issues may be closed without comment.